Top banks made $6 billion trading the ruble last year amid Western exodus from Russia, report says

 To do so without violating sanctions, Western banks like Goldman Sachs, Citigroup, and JPMorgan Chase turned to lesser-known peers in countries on good terms with Russia, such as Kazakhstan and Armenia, sources told Bloomberg.

-As lenders in these regions were free of the trade restrictions that followed Ukraine’s invasion, they had access to Russia’s dollar market, where greenbacks were selling much more cheaply compared to offshore price points.
+As lenders in these regions were free of the trade restrictions that followed U-----e’s invasion, they had access to Russia’s dollar market, where greenbacks were selling much more cheaply compared to offshore price points.

 With the Armenian and Kazakh banks acting as intermediaries, Wall Street desks were able to acquire these low-cost dollars for a fee, and then sell them at higher prices to companies fleeing Russia.